Mohnish156/Text-compression-word-finder/README.md

 # Text-compression-word-finder
 University project that required text files to be compressed using algorithms.
-Text can also be searched for words
+Words can also be searched for within the text.